grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* keep track of pages to be cut as you edit
 * [ ] consider going back and cutting the search pattern sequence before the depot -- might be slowing down the start of the book too much.
 	* Is C right?
 Should I cut the whole thing before the depot and start it there?
+* [ ] Edit the racist comments of the bartender at the Depot:
+	* either eliminate them entirely
+	* or maybe figure out a way to make them not explicitly about the ascendency of white people?
+Maybe white people are simply the preferred class for whores in this world because they are unusual.
+Most people are some spectrum of brown.
 * Other potential scenes to go:
 	* the spotted-from above section
 	* the post stilt city damaged floating in the water column section